drfurqan/FL-Essentials/README.md

 ## FL-Essentials
-FL-Essentials is a FLTK and OpenCV based software system which provides extreme easiness in building GUI applications.
-It consists of C++ class library and gives thread-safe image processing support.
+FL-Essentials is a FLTK based software system which provides extreme easiness in building (responsive) GUI applications.
+It consists of C++ class library and gives thread-safe image processing support for OpenCV.
 It makes FLTK functionality easier, faster, and lighter.
 It works fine as a static or shared library.

 ## Repository structure